FredKSchott/snowpack/README.md

 Max Jung's post on ["The Right Way to Bundle Your Assets for Faster Sites over HTTP/2"](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff) is the best study on HTTP/2 performance & bundling that we could find online. @pika/web's installation most closely matches the study's moderate, "50 file" bundling strategy.
 Jung's post found that for HTTP/2, "differences among concatenation levels below 1000 [small files] (50, 6 or 1) were negligible."

-More testing is obviously needed, but at this early stage we feel confident extrapolating the following: When served with HTTP/2, @pika/web installations perform better in production than single "vendor" JavaScript bundles and most custom dependency bundling strategies due to the comprable load performance + more efficient cache usage.
+More testing is obviously needed, but at this early stage we feel confident extrapolating the following: When served with HTTP/2, @pika/web installations perform better in production than single "vendor" JavaScript bundles and most custom dependency bundling strategies due to the comparable load performance + more efficient cache usage.

 ## Why?